 You need an aggressive Chicago DUI Lawyer to fight your charges.
 Although numerous people are arrested for DUI in Chicago every year, a DUI charge is not always easy to beat.
 Individuals who are convicted of DUI may face serious consequences, including license suspension, jail time, and costly fines.
 Even a first-time offender may be subjected to the disastrous consequences of a DUI.
 The best way to beat a drunk driving charge is by obtaining the services of a skilled Chicago DUI lawyer.
-The Law Office of Goldman & Associates has successfully represented numerous clients plagued with the threat of a DUI conviction.
+DUI lawyers at the Law Office of Goldman & Associates have successfully represented numerous clients plagued with the threat of a DUI conviction.
 We can help in any number of situations and advise you of your rights.
+Having an experienced DUI attorney will increase your odds of a favorable outcome.
+If you have DUI charges pending, you need to hire an experienced lawyer.

 As experienced Chicago DUI Lawyers, we understand that DUI conviction can have life-altering consequences in the life of any individual.
 The severity of your DUI offense can play a significant role in the penalties you will receive.
 This is especially true if you are found guilty of vehicular homicide or had children in the car at the time the offense took place.
 However, even a first-time offender can suffer severe consequences as a result of driving under the influence.
 Because a DUI may still appear on your record even if you avoided jail time, it is important to have a Chicago DUI Lawyer who will fight for your rights.